 By chance, I found a guide, and together we encountered a city filled with resilient architecture such as a Cor-Ten steel bridge, dozens of houses on stilts, and 133 miles of reengineered walls that promise to be indestructible.

+Meaning: to divide a region into smaller, mutually antagonistic states.
 That wasn’t the case at the Zlatne Uste Golden Festival, held at Grand Prospect Hall in Brooklyn.
 It’s a two day festival of music and more from the Balkan countries, and it is generously inclusive.
 Hungary (technically not quite Balkan), Serbia, Croatia, Bosnia, Bulgaria, Macedonia, Albania and Montenegro.

 Color guard (and more properly, winter guard) is a phenomena, an athletic and artistic expression, that takes place mainly in North America but increasingly around the world.
 Though it began as formations and performances to accompany football games, it has evolved into something wilder, stranger, more creative and beautiful and very much apart from the sports context.

 I used to visit downtown L.A. and Chinatown decades ago—it always seemed like a place that had an energy—it is quintessentially L.A., but it has some N.Y. density.
 Well, finally it’s again getting some of the love it has long been missing.